 2. SW-22 Victory

-The SW-22 Victory is the newest of the three Luger-inspired guns on this list, and S&W have approached the design with their typical eye on quality of materials and design.
+The SW-22 Victory is another Luger-inspired gun.
+Smith & Wesson approached the design with their typical eye on quality of materials and design.

 Check out our full review of the SW22 here.

 We round out the Luger-style guns with my personal favorite — the Browning Buckmark.